 Neither a poetry chapbook or a typical poetry zine, this new series explores a range of (extra-)poetic materials, from short monographs/longer critical essays to collaborations around a theme/issue/site, from archival work to collaborative art-activist projects.
 Contributors are paid & print pamphlets will be cheap with free PDFs available upon publication.

-Individual orders and subscriptions are now available for present & future pamphlets, which in 2020 will include new pamphlets from Irene Silt, Sara Uribe, Kevin Killian, Peter Bouscheljong, Lotte L.S., José Revueltas, Peter Weiss, Vol 4 of the Selected Amazon Reviews of Kevin Killian, Adelaide Ivánova (translated by Chris Daniels) & more!
+Individual orders and subscriptions are now available for present & future pamphlets, which in 2020-21 will include new pamphlets from Sara Uribe, Kevin Killian, Peter Bouscheljong, Lotte L.S., José Revueltas, Peter Weiss, Vol 4 of the Selected Amazon Reviews of Kevin Killian, Adelaide Ivánova (translated by Chris Daniels) & more!